edngo23/Tree-edngo23/README.md

 2. Open with WebStorm or your preferred web development IDE.
 3. Run index.html.
 4. Using the buttons on the dashboard or the keys mapped to specific actions, you can:
-   a.
-Move the camera around with 'W', 'A', 'S', 'D', 'Z', space, ',', or '.' and click and drag to turn the camera.
+   * Move the camera around with 'W', 'A', 'S', 'D', 'Z', space, ',', or '.' and click and drag to turn the camera.
-   b.
-Reset the camera.
+   * Reset the camera.
-   c.
-Attach to a specified tree.
+   * Attach to a specified tree.
-   d.
-Change the season during day time.
+   * Change the season during day time.
-   e.
-Make the trees sway slightly with 'M'.
+   * Make the trees sway slightly with 'M'.